Schuylkill Canal: Chester County Canal

 The Chester County Canal, also known as the Phoenixville Branch Canal, was an addition to the Navigation built by the Schuylkill Navigation Company in 1828 to provide water power to a new nail works in Phoenixville.
 The new canal connected the slackwater pool of the Schuylkill Canal above the Black Rock Dam to Phoenixville.
 This canal paralleled the top end of the Oakes Reach, on the opposite side or the river.
 While the Chester County Canal was initially built to provide water power to the mill, in 1847 it carried scheduled passenger service between Phoenixville and Norristown.
 The spring freshet of 1869 destroyed the mill "and very much injured the canal and its locks."

 Today

 While many of the dams still stand, few watered stretches of the canal remain.
 Some 2.5 mi of the original 3.5 mi long Oakes Reach between Oaks and Mont Clare and the 1 mi reach in Manayunk.
 Ruins and remnants of the canals structure are still visible along its length.
 Many of the locks chambers still exist but are buried to varying degrees.
 Some of the locktender's houses still exist.
-Even if filled in, the canal's presence in many river communities is remembered by several Canal Streets.
+Even if filled in, the canal's presence in many river communities is memorialized by several Canal Streets.